radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Similarly, any RADIUS traffic failing authentication vector or Message-Authenticator validation means that two parties do not have a common shared secret.
 Since the shared secret is static, this again means the other party is misbehaving.

-On the other hand, we want to avoid situations in which a third party can trigger such a connection closure, e.g. by sending a RADIUS packet with attributes the RadSec server does not understand.
+On the other hand, we want to avoid situations in which a third party can trigger such a connection closure, e.g., by sending a RADIUS packet with attributes the RadSec server does not understand.
 If a RadSec endpoint would close the connection when receiving such packets, an attacker could repeatedly send such packets to disrupt the RadSec connection.
 Leaving the connection open and ignoring unknown attributes also ensures forward compatibility.